jianer123/plotly.py/doc/README.md

 Checklist

-- Each example should have a clear title (titles are used for the navigation bar and indexed by search engines)
+- Each example should have a clear self (titles are used for the navigation bar and indexed by search engines)
 - Package imports should be called in the same cell as the example, so that it is possible to copy-paste a single cell to reproduce the example.